Mobile-first means we design content for the smallest screen and work our way up.

 It's about them, not us

 We don’t waste time talking ourselves up.
 Feel free to say what we do behind the scenes, but keep it short and helpful.

 Talking face to face, you can explain things several ways or use long metaphors.
 On mobile, you get a few short words.
 Test with customers until you nail it.
 Learn more about content testing.

 Make them smile when you can, but don’t use up extra space.
 Quick and easy is always delightful.

 Native apps are custom-built for a particular platform (like Android or iOS).
 Users download them from the Play Store or App Store and access them through icons on their device home screens.

 Responsive websites automatically change based on device size.
 Text and images can scale up and down and elements can move to fit the size and layout of the screen.
 Users can access responsive web experiences on any device, as long as it has a web browser.

-Native and responsive web have a lot in common (see How mobile is different), but they have some differences too.
+Though native and responsive web have their differences, they also share a lot in common (see How mobile is different).

 Unique to native